timm/tested/docs/onOptimizeExamples.md

         - $y_i = a_i + F \times (b_i-c_i)$
     -  If $y$ better than $x$,  replace ${x}$ in the population with $y$
 -  Pick the agent from the population that has the best fitness and return it as the best found candidate solution.

+Notes:
 - Traditional DE uses _bdom_ which means often many new things $x$ seem to be the same as old things $y$
   - ye olde DE would add such similar things to $\text{Gen}$, which lead to overgrowth of the generation
   - so some pruning operator was required
   - But why do that? just use Zitzler instead
+- Note that DE's mutator (approximately) preserves associations across  attributes
+- DE was defined in 1997
+  - For a more modern version of the above see http://metahack.org/CEC2014-Tanabe-Fukunaga.pdf.